vayzur/azar/README.md

 ## Customize Ansible vars

-Kubespray expects users to use one of the following variables sources for settings and customization:
+Azar expects users to use one of the following variables sources for settings and customization:

 | Layer                                  | Comment                                                                      |
 |----------------------------------------|------------------------------------------------------------------------------|